marxanweb/general/installers/windows/README.md

 ## To create an installer for Windows:
 - On the laptop, goto the GitHub\marxan-server and marxan-client folders and run git pull to get the latest versions (or use GitHub Desktop)
 - Make sure all of the following files are in the GitHub\marxan-web\installers\windows folder:

- dump.sql
+ dump.sql (from the marxan-server release)
  marxan.ico
  marxan-web-windows.nsi
  Miniconda2-latest-Windows-x86_64.exe